 Home Care Services

 Our private duty home care Compass Care Assistants (“CCA”) bring the best of themselves to their work.
 Our CCAs are meticulously selected, vetted, and continually trained to the highest standards known to the industry.
-We only hire Compass Care Assistants who are empathic, interested in older adults and passionate about what they do and we value and support our CCAs in every way possible.
+We only hire Compass Care Assistants who are empathic, interested in older adults and passionate about what they do and we value and support our CCAs in every way possible. …… Integral to our service offering, every Compass Care client receives a comprehensive, 360 degree, in-home assessment as the basis of our Plan of Assistance and Care (PAC).
+Our 360 degree intake and assessment examines the medical, cognitive, functional, psycho-social, environmental, legal, and financial needs of our older adult clients.
+Based on our assessment and in coordination with our clients’ physicians, we develop a detailed Plan of Assistance and Care for our client that sets forth our collective recommendations for providing the optimal levels of assistance at home.

 Client Family Portal